 The market towns of Machynlleth and Dolgellau are both around 10 miles from Aberangell and both have much to offer.
 Machynlleth has a vibrant street market every Wednesday and is home to the national Museum of Modern Art, situated at Y Tabernacl and to the Owain Glyndwr Museum.
 Dolgellau is a quaint, stone town with the Afon Mawddach river running through it.
 Both have a wide range of individual shops, cafes and pubs to discover as well as having supermarkets and pharmacies.

-The world famous Centre for Alternative Technology can be found less than 15 minutes’ drive away.
+The Centre for Alternative Technology can be found less than 15 minutes’ drive away.

 To watch the world go by in relaxing style, take one of the Great Little Trains of Wales , many of which are within easy reach of Isfryn.
 The mainline Arriva train services also have many scenic routes and can be a lovely and relaxed way to access local attractions.
+A mainline day return ticket from Machynlleth station up the coastline towards Pwllheli is also a great bargain (around £12 per head in March 2018).
+The ride is wonderful, taking in sea and mountain views.
+We recommend getting off for a bite to eat and a short explore at Criccieth rather than going all the way to Pwllheli, but the choice is yours.
 You can download a guide to exploring by train and you’ll find some in Isfryn for your use too.

 If you would like to visit the summit of Snowdon, the highest mountain in Wales, but don’t fancy the walk, the Snowdon Mountain Railway operates from May to November (weather permitting) and provides a spectacular journey with wonderful views on clear days.
 Booking ahead is essential, especially during the summer months.

 There is a variety of pubs within easy distances where you can relax and savour their very different characters.
 You will find sample menus for many local places to eat in Isfryn.